 Andrew Denham: Headmaster

-Andrew, 30, is a mechanical design engineer who loves cycling.
+Andrew is a mechanical design engineer who loves cycling.
 And he gets things done.
 He founded the Black Canon Collective mountain bike club, now in its fifth year of designing, raking, digging and building trails at a magical spot in Longleat woods.
 Andrew is also the organiser of the ‘World Famous’ Cobble Wobble bicycle hill climb, an annual (steep!) celebration of cycling, cobbles and tomfoolery in Frome, Somerset.
-Andrew is the founder and director of The Bicycle Academy, he learned to braze from Brian and he loves to teach.
+Andrew is the founder of The Bicycle Academy, he learned to braze from Brian and is great at teaching.

 Brian knows a lot about brazing bicycle frames.
 He’s seventy years old and has been making frames since BMXs were born.
 Before that he was one of the UK’s top motocross scramblers, riding on the frames he built himself at Rickmans.
 Brian still brazes every single bike for Curtis Bikes, the company he founded, and makes all the bikes at Curtis Frames, his very own brand of bikes.
-He is our resident frame builder and brazing master.
+Brian is, for want of a better way of putting it “our artist in residence”.

 Sam Chedgy: Apprentice